BioticPixels/rwgrayprojects.com-Mirror/maps/about_fullers_world_maps.md

 > *Mirrorer Note:*
 > *Any text with in `[]` has been added by the mirrorer, and was not written by Robert W. Gray.*
-> *Notes by the mirrorer are presented as 'Mirror note:' in a block quote, like what you are reading.
+> *Notes by the mirrorer are presented as 'Mirrorer note:' in a block quote, like what you are reading.
 These provide additional information, including external links.*
 > *It should be also be noted that the only layout that has been altered is the navigation, everything else will remain the same.*

 <hr>